FLARE: Fusing Language Models and Collaborative Architectures for Recommender Enhancement: Experimental Results

 \subsubsection{Evaluation Settings}

 Following prior work \cite{recformer,lc-rec,bert4rec}, we adopt the leave-one-out strategy for evaluation.
-We reserve each user's penultimate and last items for validation and test, respectively, using the rest of the user sequence for train.
+We reserve each user's penultimate and last items for validation and test, respectively, using the rest of the sequence for training.

 Since training sequences can be of varying length (Table \ref{tab:datasets}), we pack multiple training sequences into a single input example such that each packed example is as close to the same size as possible.
 Then, during training, we restrict attention to just the items within the same sequence.
-This allows us to maximize the throughput of our hardware and avoid wasteful computation due to excessive padding tokens.
+This maximizes the throughput of our hardware and avoids wasteful computation due to excessive padding tokens.
 As a result, the effective batch size during training can vary from step to step, depending on the length of the sequences.

-For our experiments, we use the Adam optimizer with $\beta_1=0.9$ and $\beta_2=0.99$.
-We also performed a hyper-parameter sweep on: the number of the transformer's layers, heads, model and hidden dimensions, learning rate, batch size, total step count, weight decay, usage of contrastive loss, and number of Perceiver layers, and number of heads and latents for the Perceiver network.
-Tables~\ref{tab:variantsID} and \ref{tab:variantsTEXTID} summarize the best model configurations for each dataset using Recall@10.
+For our experiments, we use the Adam optimizer with $\beta_1=0.9$ and $\beta_2=0.99$, following standard practice \cite{Reddi2018-ne}.
+We also performed a hyperparameter sweep on: the number of the transformer's layers and heads, model and hidden dimensions, learning rate, batch size, total step count, weight decay, usage of contrastive loss, number of Perceiver layers, and number of heads and latents for the Perceiver network.
+Appendix~\ref{sec:appendix_hyperparameters} summarizes the best model configurations for each dataset.